Steve1989MREInfo: Complications

 Despite eating rations that are well beyond the recommended shelf life specified by manufacturers, Thomas has reported that he rarely becomes ill from eating them.
 As of 2023, he is only known to have become ill from two rations—a Ukrainian ration in 2015 (before his YouTube channel began), for which he was hospitalized for E. coli; and a Chinese PLA Type 13 ration in 2019, which he harshly criticized while reviewing—both of which were only one year old and in-date when he ate them.
 He has described a cheese spread from a 1985 MRE as "the grossest thing I've ever tasted, because it literally felt like fire.
 And bitterness."

 Thomas took a brief hiatus in mid-2020 after injuring tendons in his right arm, according to his pinned YouTube comment in the comments section of his then-most-recent video.
-He made the video as soon as the brace was removed from his arm.
+He made his next video as soon as the brace was removed from his arm.